Simposaune-yhgao/Econometrics-in-R/README.md

 - This is the coursework of Econometrics.
 I have done it in R.
 - This course is meant to deal with large sets of panel data, with multi dimentinal and time varying.
+- The course had concered chapter of Panel data models,	Fixed and random effects models, and Models for count data.